SevenOutman/redux-eloquent/README.md

 ### Querier

-A model is actually a function, which takes a store state or dispatch function as parameter.

-When it takes a store state, it returns a `Querier` which has following methods.
+When model takes a store state, it returns a `Querier` which has following methods.

 #### `all()`